CloverDX Data Profiler can analyze database tables. Follow the steps described in Creating Jobs and you will get a screen shown below.

 Select a driver (e.g. MySQL) in Available drivers.
 This will automatically fill-in the URL for you, although you may need to edit it furthermore.

-Type-in User and Password you have been given by your DB administrator.
+Type-in the Username and Password you have been given by your DB administrator.

 Finally, you can change your new connection's Name and use Validate connection to check if you can access the database.
 If so, click Next to proceed.